When I was a kid, no one knew what a chinchilla was.

 I wish you the best of luck with your upcoming adoption.

-As always, I prefer to learn from the readers as well.
+As always, I love learning from you guys as well.

 What further educational information can you provide about chinchillas?

-What was left out of this post today?
+What did I leave out of this post today?

 Feel free to drop any comments, concerns, or stories directly below.